UKAEA-Edge-Code/VANTAGE-Reactions/docs/sphinx/source/guide-user/installation.rst

 Building the unit-tests is mostly the same as a standard installation with some install options changed.
 The compilation will produce a ``unit_tests`` executable in the ``test/unit`` directory inside the build directory created by spack during installation.

 Note that for running the tests, it might be necessary to load the relevant MPI package that spack has installed.
 It's possible to identify this by using ``spack find mpich`` or ``spack find openmpi`` and subsequently loading the relevant package (if both are present feel free to choose either) with ``spack load`` before running the unit tests.
+This is only necessary if not running on CSD3 (or any other cluster with an externally defined openmpi).

 Build unit-tests (CPU)
 ~~~~~~~~~~~~~~~~~~~~~~